-The Boiler Bug Barn features many species of live insects, spiders, and other spineless relatives.
+The Boiler Bug Zoo features many species of live insects, spiders, and other spineless relatives.
 You’ll also find educational exhibits on insect products and the ecosystem services provided by insects and spiders.

 Due to limited space, we ask schools and groups of over 5 people to contact us at least 2 weeks in advance to schedule a guided tour.